standanley/Wallter/proposal.md

 - Electrical design
 - Designing laser cut and/or 3D printed parts

-TODO Jake and Michelle split up software? doesn't have to be set in stone, also feel free to add to / subtract from my responsibilities
+Michelle is in charge of:
-svg -> paths
+- svg -> paths
-paths -> string lengths
+- paths -> string lengths

+TODO The rest below could leave to Jake?
+The bluetooth thing could also be an "all" responsibility

 What order to do paths (out->in to overcome friction)
 string lengths -> motor steps
 How to move data onto the arduino (we have 2-way text over bluetooth)
-Are there more hardware concerns I'm forgetting about?

 ## What do you want to be able to make?
-TODO
+TODO Vertical plotter capable of switching between colors

 ## What is innovative about this proposal?
 There are many homemade wall bots online, but none of them seem to have multiple colors.
 The kickstarter robot Scribit could do up to 4 markers, but ours should be able to do more with fewer moving parts.

 ## What do you think will be the hardest part of the project?
-TODO Getting the right pressure of the pen on the wall? precision?
+Getting the right pressure of the pen on the wall and minimizing shutters/sways to achieve high precision.

 ## Milestones
 1. Preliminary design for version 1